 -

 There are two direct TGV trains from Strasbourg to Brussels Midi every day, one early morning and one mid-afternoon, journey time around 3h37.
-TGVs have 1st & 2nd class and a cafe-bar, see the TGV page for photos & travel tips.
+TGVs have 1st & 2nd class and a cafe-bar, see the TGV page for photos & tips.
 These TGVs by-pass Paris on the high-speed avoiding line through Marne la Vallιe (for Disneyland) and CDG airport.

 -

-Buy tickets at either www.raileurope.com or www.thetrainline.com.
+Buy tickets at www.raileurope.com or www.thetrainline.com.
 Look for the direct journeys with 0 changes.
 You can also book at www.sncf-connect.com (French Railways own site, no booking fee).

 Booking opens up to 4 months ahead.
-You print your own ticket or can show a mobile ticket on your phone.
+You print your own ticket or can show it on your phone.

 Option 2, Strasbourg to Brussels by TGV with a change near Paris.
 As option 1, but with one change of train...